coli-saar/am-transition-parser/README.md

     __Notes:__
     - The performance on the real test set (in distribution) should be close to 100; the performance on the generalization set will be lower.
     - Curiously, parsing on GPU is not a problem for Saarland servers.
+    - Make sure to switch to the right lexicon by executing `bash scripts/COGS_switch_train_set.sh -n <train set the model was trained on>`.
+Otherwise you might get a tensor-shape error.

 7. __Misc:__
     - On COGS, we don't have PoS tag, Lemma, Named entity information available (columns empty in amconll, no embeddings for these, no extra files as input).
     - Some of the training samples are 1-word sentences.
 To deal with these primitives, we commented out lines 184-236 in `topdown_parser/dataset_readers/amconll.py`. __Be aware of this if you want to train this branch of the parser on other formalisms / want to merge this branch in the future.__
+    - The model currently saves the state of the epoch that was 'best'.
+Because the metric maxes out quite quickly, this will be an early epoch (10-15).
+However, it might be useful to use a later epoch to achieve better results on the generalization set. *TBD*